mahmoud/calver/entries/overview.md

 <img src="https://img.shields.io/badge/calver-YYYY.MM-22bfda.svg" />

-**[pytz][pytz]** is the Python translation of the IANA/Olson timezone database, the database behind accurate times for all of computerdom. pytz uses a two-segment CalVer scheme, including full year and short month.
+**[pytz][pytz]** is the Python translation of the [IANA/Olson timezone database][iana_tz], the database behind accurate times for all of computerdom.  pytz uses a two-segment CalVer scheme, including full year and short month.

 While Python has a history of "batteries-included" architecture, and the datetime module frequently mentions timezones, the core Python